 If positioning issues are the cause of your prodromal labor, then there are a few things that may help:

-Chiropractic- Every Birth Boot Camp 10 week childbirth class will have a focus (class 3) on chiropractic and the huge help it can be in labor.
-Chiropractic adjustments specifically those done by an ICPA certified chiropractor, can help align the spine and pelvis and allow the baby to move into a more optimal position.
+Chiropractic Care – Every Birth Boot Camp Comprehensive Childbirth Class will have a focus on chiropractic care and the huge help it can be in labor.
+Chiropractic adjustments, specifically those done by an ICPA certified chiropractor, can help align the spine and pelvis, creating space for baby to move into a more optimal position.

 Fixable or fate?